 What if something changes in my study during the year?

-If there are changes such as having a new principal investigator, adding or removing schools, or eliminating a survey, etc. in the research, please submit a continuing research application during the next research review window using the Application to Renew Current Research link.
+If there are study changes such as having a new principal investigator, adding or removing schools, or eliminating a survey, etc., please submit a continuing research application during the next research review window using the Application to Renew or Modify Current Research link.